 It was the only time he ever steered me wrong.

 I stayed friends with the Francos over the ensuring 30 years and enjoyed some wonderful parties in their tiny Queens apartments.
 They always knew how to have a good time and I was always welcome in their home.

 Stand-up guys like John Franco and Charles Chaluisan, and their fellow core seniors Pat Magee and Henry Juan, don’t get the spotlight in this country.
 That’s too bad.
 Because they deserve it.

-Franco was a good guy, he led a good life, and we’re all better for having known him.
+Franco was a good guy who led a good life, and we’re all better for having known him.
 He will be missed, and remembered.
+Same goes for Charlie.

-If you didn’t know him, you missed out on someone special.
+If you didn’t know them you have my condolences.